plotly/plotly.github.io/_posts/dashboards-spectacle/2016-11-03-dashboard-privacy.md

  - title: Introduction
    sub-steps:
     - copy: "You may have noticed that although you shared your dashboard as 'Public' or by using a secret link, some of the plots were not appearing to viewers."
     - copy: "When you save and share your dashboard, not only is there a privacy setting for the dashboard, there's a privacy setting for individual plots too.
-You have to change the setting of these plots so viewers can see your entire dashboard."
+You have to set the privacy of these plots so viewers can see your entire dashboard."
     - copy: "In this tutorial, we have dashboards with different privacy settings, and plots added to them with *their* own privacy settings.
 You'll see what they look like when they're shared."

  - title: Public Plot